-- Collects and preserves historical data pertinent to WAGSA. - Shares bits of historical information at Area activities, as requested. - Communicates with the Archives committee chair at the Washington Area Intergroup Association to explore opportunities for collaboration and to prevent duplication of efforts.
+- Collects and preserves historical data and documents pertinent to WAGSA. - Shares bits of historical information at Area activities, as requested. - Communicates with the Archives Committee Chair at the Washington Area Intergroup Association to explore opportunities for collaboration and to prevent duplication of efforts. - Discuss existing and formulate (when deemed necessary) new A.A.
+General Service Conference Archives Committee Agenda Items. - Encourages the creation of new Conference Agenda items (i.e motions) for discussion and presents them at the Fall Assembly.

-The Archives Committee Chair should be familiar with the Archives Workbook, the G.S.O.'s Guidelines on Archives and the A.A.W.S. book A.A.
-Comes of Age.
+The Archives Committee Chair should be familiar with the Archives Workbook, the GSO's AA Guidelines on Archives and the AAWS book AA Comes of Age.